 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.
+Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes capable of even more.

-Another key perk of working in HVAC is little to no student debt.
+Another benefit of working in HVAC is little to no student debt.

 Your Day-to-Day Schedule as an HVAC Technician

-The daily schedule may vary based on the project and job site.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.
+A typical workday may vary on the work site as well as your specific skill set.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.

-As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Some jobs may need more time and resources than others, so the number of calls on a given day could vary considerably.
+As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
+Certain jobs may need more time and resources than others, so the number of calls you can go on may vary.

-Is a Career in HVAC Profitable?
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other career opportunities.
+In addition to owning your own business, there are several other ways to advance your career.
 These include:

 • HVAC manager, $72,515 average salary